Many or all companies we feature compensate us. Compensation and editorial

 Are there differences between full-time and part-time student loans?

-The difference between full-time and part-time students is that only certain student loans are available to part-time students, which might make it more challenging for part-time students to secure the funding they need.
+The loans themselves are similar, but only certain student loans are available to part-time students, which might make it more challenging for part-time students to secure the funding they need.
 Your enrollment status could also affect when your repayment for that loan begins.

 How we selected the best part-time student loans